edespino/cloudberry-site/docs/sql-stmts/create-table.md

 The optional `PARTITION BY` clause of the *modern partitioning syntax* specifies a strategy of partitioning the table.
 The table thus created is referred to as a partitioned table.
 The parenthesized list of columns or expressions forms the partition key for the table.
 When using range or hash partitioning, the partition key can include multiple columns or expressions (up to 32), but for list partitioning, the partition key must consist of a single column or expression.

 Range and list partitioning require a btree operator class, while hash partitioning requires a hash operator class.
-If no operator class is specified explicitly, the default operator class of the appropriate type will be used; if no default operator class exists, Cloudberry Database raises an error.
+If no operator class is specified explicitly, the default operator class of the appropriate type will be used; if no default operator class exists, Apache Cloudberry raises an error.
 When hash partitioning is used, the operator class used must implement support function 2 (see [Index Method Support Routines](https://www.postgresql.org/docs/12/xindex.html#XINDEX-SUPPORT) in the PostgreSQL documentation for details).

 > **Note** Only the modern partitioning syntax supports hash partitions.

 A partitioned table is divided into sub-tables (called partitions), which are typically created using separate `CREATE TABLE` commands.
 The partitioned table is itself empty.
 A data row inserted into the table is routed to a partition based on the value of columns or expressions in the partition key.
-If no existing partition matches the values in the new row, Cloudberry Database reports an error.
+If no existing partition matches the values in the new row, Apache Cloudberry reports an error.

 Partitioned tables do not support `EXCLUDE` constraints; however, you can define these constraints on individual partitions.